FairRootGroup/FairSoft/docs/README.md

 ## Use system packages

 Sometimes it could also be necessary that Spack uses externally installed packages.
 For example this is a solution if a package can't be build on a system.
-We encountered the problem on macosx 10.12 where we had to use two packages from the system.

 Package preferences in Spack are managed through the packages.yaml configuration file.
 First, we will look at the default packages.yaml file.